If you are a CFA candidate testing in China and are looking for additional information, please visit https://www.prometric.com.cn/page/1447

 - Where local government guidelines dictate, test takers will be seated with an open seat between each active workstation to ensure distancing guidelines are satisfied during testing.

 - Monitoring of the test room will be done exclusively using existing DVR monitoring.
-Starting August 2, 2021, physical walkthroughs by TCAs will also be conducted at least every 10 minutes.
+Physical walkthroughs by TCAs will also be conducted at least every 10 minutes.

 - If a break is permissible according to the exam program rules or there is a question, test takers should raise their hands and wait for a test center employee to acknowledge them.
 For locker access during breaks, the same process applied during check-in will be followed.
 Test takers will be instructed to only access lockers for food, drink, and medication, with the exception of programs with full access.
 Please consult your test sponsor’s client practice guide for your exam’s specific locker access policies.